center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 **An analytic is query logic used for detecting activity within a technology stack based on one more observables.**

-In most security operations centers (SOCs), analytics are used to alert analysts on what to concerning behavior in their environment.
+In most security operations centers (SOCs), analytics are used to alert analysts to concerning behavior in their environment.
 For example, an analytic can be deployed by a team to send an alert when a new task is scheduled on a machine.
 Example analytics include CAR pseudocode, SIGMA rules, as well as the Splunk or Elastic queries generated by PySIGMA from SIGMA rules.